 Top Tips To Keep Dogs Healthy In Winter.
-This winter is proving to be one of the wettest on record for years.
-Storm after another storm causing rain, wind, snow, hail and keeping us dog walkers wrapped up warm with good boots.
+Well right now it is all about the rain so it it time to think about caring for our pets.
+Ours don’t like getting wet, not really.
+The first of the winter storms have arrived with rain, wind and keeping us dog walkers wrapped up warm with good boots.
 But what about your dog?
 Some breeds are hardier than others but living in centrally heated homes can make some a bit soft.
 Let’s focus on a few things you can do easily, and routinely.

 Recognise the New Hazards On Your Walks

 - As with humans exposure to chilly air, rain, and snow can cause chapped paws and itchy skin resulting in discomfort.

 - Dark areas or snow-covered ground can hide hazards underfoot

 - Stay away from frozen ponds or lakes and keep your dog on a lead near frozen water.
 If they do run on to it, it’s tempting to go after them but it’s really important that you don’t.
 Most dogs are strong swimmers and are more likely to get themselves out of trouble than you are.
 Prevention is better than cure so keep the lead handy.

 - Cold weather often brings reduced visibility in foggy or snowy weather conditions.
 If you’re letting them off the lead, make sure your dog has good recall to avoid them getting lost.

 - Have you remembered to get your dog microchipped?

 - When the gritter has spread salt on the roads this can be tough on your dog’s paws.
 It can become dangerous if your dog licks the grit or chemicals from ice-melting agents.